OK, if you’re going to talk about the military and technology, you cannot not talk about War. And it’s been asked, “What is it Good for” –

 War and Technology

 The type of weapons and tactics your country’s military uses will be based on how and what your country seeks to do.
 Likewise, the type of technology your country purchases and/or develops will be based on the goals for their military.
+While advanced weapons have historically been expensive to develop and build, recent conflicts have see the cost going way down, till we fight a war of attrition.

 Logistics (the transferring of supplies to the front) is actually a tremendous deal, and why we have such a strong logistical system that allows us to feed and supply our troops around the world.
+Many have said that is what separates the US from other countries as we’re one of only a handful of countries that can do that.
+Consider the challenges Russia has had supplying their troops fighting in the Ukraine, which is literally their neighbor.

 In the End What Does a Military Want to Do